 Everything is rational.
 We do things that enrich and make us happy and we stop doing things that impoverish and make us sad.
 Everybody I know in the offline world maxes out their 401K and is pretty much in the 401K by age guidelines I have.
 Then again, everybody I know understands the importance of saving for the future.

-Before Empower, I had to log into eight different systems to track 28 different accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
-Now, I can just log into Personal Capital to see how my stock accounts are doing, how my net worth is progressing, and when my CDs are expiring.
+Before Empower, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
+Now, I can just log into Empowerto see how my stock accounts are doing and how my net worth is progressing.
 I can also see how much I’m spending every month.